jetpackpilots/IBView/README.md

 ## Installation

 IBView is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+Add `IBView` to your Podfile and be sure to use frameworks:

 ```ruby
 use_frameworks!